 Bootcamps are one-, two- or three day writing intensives that, unlike overnight retreats, don’t include food or accommodation.
 You come in the morning with your laptop, you go home in the afternoon with new words.

-Please join us for this two-day writing bootcamp.
-There will be no facilitated instruction, no structured writing blocks or breaks, no sharing of writing, no conversation, and no food provided.
-Bring your own laptop, lunch, coffee, earplugs (recommended—sometimes keyboard sounds get annoying), and extension cable to plug in your computer.
+Please join us for this one-day writing bootcamp.
+Bring your own laptop, lunch, water, earplugs (recommended—sometimes keyboard sounds get annoying), and extension cable to plug in your computer.

 Frequently Asked Questions:

 Why write with others?
 How does it help?

 “Most writers need some sort of accountability, some way to externalize the ongoing pressure to write.
 When a goal is very long term (i.e., ‘I have to finish my dissertation by next spring.’), it doesn’t necessarily provide the immediate motivation that we need.
 Instead, many dissertation writers need to create accountability by finding some peer group that will support writing.
 Most writers also need some sort of community to combat the inherent loneliness of academic writing.
 Accountability and community can be found in the same place, but that won’t necessarily be the case.
 The important thing is that doctoral writers find company—virtual or actual—to help them remain productive and to allow them to experience the pleasures of a scholarly community.”
 Source: Rachael Cayley, Explorations of Style

 The people who write the most are usually those who prepare to write.
 If you can, plan in advance the sections of your document you would like to flesh out.
 Anticipate what paragraphs you will need to include in each section, and what each paragraph will cover.
 Know what references you will need to use and where, so that you don’t spend time looking them up.

 - Your laptop and the cable to plug it in

 - Ear-plugs (if desired)

 - A quiet-eating snack like a banana